Gentrification and the Rising Returns to Skill

-In 1980, housing prices in the main US cities rose with distance to the city center.
+In 1980, housing prices in large US cities rose with distance from the city center.
 By 2010, that relationship had reversed.
-We propose that this development can be traced to greater labor supply of high-income households through reduced tolerance for commuting.
-In a tract-level data set covering the 27 largest US cities, years 1980-2010, we employ a city-level Bartik demand shifter for skilled labor and find support for our hypothesis: full-time skilled workers favor proximity to the city center and their increased presence can account for the observed price changes, notably the rising price premium commanded by centrality.
+We propose that the inversion can be traced to more hours worked by the skilled.
+Scarce non-market time downgrades the importance of residential space and upgrades that of proximity to work, factors favoring the central-city location.
+Geo- coded census micro data covering the 27 largest US cities and the period 1980-2010 support our hypothesis: full-time skilled workers are more likely to locate in the city center and their growth can account for the observed price changes.